Joseph Hubert Hart: Retirement and legacy

 On September 26, 2001, Hart submitted his letter of resignation as Bishop of the Diocese of Cheyenne to Pope John Paul II.

 In 2002, Hart was accused of repeatedly coercing a 14-year-old boy to expose himself in 1977, when Hart was auxiliary bishop in Cheyenne.
 Hart was cleared of those charges in July 2002.
 However, it was later determined that the original investigation was flawed; it was re-opened and more accusers came forward.
 Hart's successor, Bishop David Ricken, was also implicated for his role in defending, and possibly also protecting, Hart during this criminal investigation.

 In 2004, Hart was named in a civil lawsuit alleging that he sexually abused three children while serving in Kansas City and Cheyenne.
 In 2005, a fifth person alleged abuse by Hart in 1973 or 1974, when the man was a 12-year-old parishioner at St. John Francis Regis Parish.
 In 2008, the Diocese of Kansas City-St. Joseph approved a $10 million settlement to a group of 47 victims who cited Hart among 12 other clergymen responsible for their abuse.

 In 2017, Bishop Steven Biegler, bishop of Cheyenne, announced an investigation of Hart.
 In April 2018, the Cheyenne Police Department started a criminal investigation into Hart.
 In August 2019, the police recommended that criminal charges be filed against Hart.
 Four more people from Wyoming and Missouri also accused Hart of sexually abusing them as well, bringing the total of sex abuse allegations against Hart to more than a dozen.
 It was also revealed that in June 2019 Pope Francis started a canonical penal process against Hart.
-In August 2019, it was announced that a house owned by Monsignor Thomas O’Brien on Lake Viking in Missouri was used by Hart and O'Brien to allegedly abuse children sexually, with O'Brien's sister allegedly assisting in the cover-ups.